mizutanilab/RecView/README.md

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
   <LI>v5.4.1 (27 Jan 2018).
 Image analysis routines were updated.
 No revision were made in the offset CT kernel.
-Errors observed for some offset-CT data taken at SPring-8 beamlines were due to the 'conv.bat' file.
+Errors observed for some offset-CT data taken at SPring-8 were due to the 'conv.bat' files.
 Its workaround is described in the FAQ section below.
-Executable is available only for x64 platforms because this is a minor revision.
+Executable is available only for x64 platforms because this is a very minor revision.
   <LI>v5.4.0 (3 May 2017).
 Image analysis routines were updated.
 The offset CT routine is now under revision.
   <LI>v5.3.0 (6 Jan 2017).
 Routines for <a href="https://github.com/mizutanilab/BluetoothDials">our dial input device</a> were implemented.
   <LI>v5.2.0 (13 Nov 2016).
 Frame selection dialog was implemented.
 Routines for the sinogram generation were revised.